sdtsui/sdtsui.github.com/_posts/2015-01-18-awesome-interviews-i.md

 ---
 layout: post
-title:  Having Awesome Technical Interview: One Helpful Tip
+title:  Awesome Technical Interviews: A Tip
 date:   2015-01-18
 author: "Daniel Tsui"
 tags:
+- interviews
-- t1
+- whiteboarding
-- t2
+- soft skills
 ---

 Whiteboarding is different from solving toy problems in a number of ways.